 The Alumnae Association Loan Fund is available to women students on similar terms, except that a final year student may be granted a maximum of \$200.
 Apply to Mrs. G. MacG.
-Mitchell, Jr., 146 Oxford Street, Halifax.
+Mitchell, Jr., 146 Oxford

+Street, Halifax.

 A Loan Fund, available for students of Dalhousie University of Irish descent, has been created by the Charitable Irish Society of Halifax.
-Loans will be granted by the Society on terms similar to those outlined above.
 For further information apply to the President.